 The EdReady test is the NC community college placement assessment that is designed to provide information about the academic skills of students in English, reading, and mathematics.
 The primary purpose of placement testing is to determine a student's preparedness for college-level coursework or to assess if a student would benefit from transitional courses.
 Placement testing is a valuable tool in ensuring that students are enrolled in courses that support student success.

-Placement testing occurs in the Testing Center, Room C1109, which is located in the Wilson Building on JCC's main campus by appointment only.
+Placement testing occurs on JCC's main campus by appointment only.
 Appointments are made via the College's online scheduler, which is emailed to applicants after they have been approved for testing.
 You will be required to show valid photo identification before entering the Testing Center.
 Walk-in testing is not allowed.

 Are you prepared to take the placement assessment?